JOURNAL OF CZECH OPHTHALMOLOGY SOCIETY AND SLOVAK OPHTHALMOLOGY SOCIETY

-The journal Czech and Slovak Ophthalmology is a professional journal with open access to the full texts of the individual articles, which is published in the Czech language (printed and online) and the English language (online only).
-The primary language version of the journal is English.
+The journal Czech and Slovak Ophthalmology is a professional journal with open access to the full texts of the individual articles, which is published in the Czech language (printed and online) and the English language (UK) (online only).
+The primary language version of the journal is English (UK).

 The journal accepts the following types of articles for publication: original scientific studies, including experimental, case reports and summary articles.
 All the published articles are subjected to a peer review procedure, in which anonymity is preserved.